yemialabipurpose/Financial_Tweet_Sentiment_Classifier/README_Using_Spacy_and_word2Vec.md

 2. **Scikit-learn**: The `scikit-learn` library was used for data splitting.
 I defined the `even_train_test_split()` function to ensure an even distribution of data across the three sentiment classes: negative, positive, and neutral.
 This function used the scikit-learn library's `train_test_split` function to split the data for each sentiment class separately, while maintaining the balance of samples in the training and testing sets.

+## Model Evaluation and Selection

+In this section, I confidently tackled the crucial task of model evaluation and selection to identify the most suitable classifier for sentiment analysis on financial tweets.
+My approach involved the following steps:

+### Step 1: Defining Model Libraries and Hyperparameters

+I started by importing the necessary model libraries, including classifiers such as Logistic Regression, Support Vector Machine (SVM), Naive Bayes, Decision Tree, Random Forest, K-Nearest Neighbors (KNN), Stochastic Gradient Descent (SGD), XGBoost, AdaBoost, CatBoost, and Gradient Boosting.
+For each model, I meticulously defined a parameter grid containing various hyperparameters to be tuned during the model evaluation process.

+### Step 2: Evaluating Models and Obtaining Accuracy Scores

+With my model libraries and hyperparameters ready, I moved on to the crucial evaluation step.
+I defined a function named `evaluate_models(X_train, y_train, X_test, y_test, models, params)` to evaluate each model's performance with the dataset.
+This function performed GridSearchCV to optimize hyperparameters and trained each model with the best parameters.

+### Step 3: Comparing Model Accuracies

+After training each model, I  obtained the accuracy scores for both the training and test datasets.
+I then compared the accuracy scores of all the models to identify the top-performing classifier.